Find Affordable College Courses

 Education Levels of Behavioral Aspects of Health Majors

-During the 2020-2021 academic year, 633 students earned their bachelor's degree in behavioral aspects of health.
+During the most recent year for which data is available, 340 people earned their bachelor's degree in behavioral aspects of health.
 This makes it the 38th most popular bachelor's degree program in the country.

 The following table shows the number of diplomas awarded in behavioral aspects of health at each degree level.